FDA approved for more than 25 years

 Traction Alopecia

-Hairstyles that pull tightly on the scalp (and therefore the hair follicle) can damage hair over time, potentially leading to a type of hair loss called traction alopecia.
+Hairstyles that pull tightly on your scalp can damage your hair follicles over time, potentially leading to a type of hair loss called traction alopecia.

 Alopecia is just an umbrella term for all forms of hair loss, and traction means pulling.
-If you wear cornrows, dreadlocks, tight buns, or braids, you may want to consider looser styles.
+Some types of hairstyles associated with this type of hair loss include:

 Stress

-Telogen effluvium is a type of hair loss triggered by stress, illness, injury, or any sort of shock to the system.
+Telogen effluvium is a type of hair loss triggered by emotional or physical stress.

-With this type of hair loss, individual hairs that should be in the anagen phase abruptly enter the resting (telogen) phase of the hair growth cycle, which can cause many strands to fall out at once.
+With this type of hair loss, individual hairs that should be in the anagen (growing) phase abruptly enter the telogen (testing) phase of the hair growth cycle, which can cause many strands to fall out at once.

 Things that can cause telogen effluvium include: